 Polls give your viewers a choice of 2 answers only.
 You don’t have to stick with a simple yes/no, you can type a specific answer in the boxes.
 Once they have voted they will instantly see the result of the poll.

-There are 2 types of question based stickers.
+There are 2 types of question-based stickers.
 The first is the emoji slider.

 This gives you option to ask a question and viewers respond by sliding an emoji of your choice on a scale of 1-10.
-Once they have responded it will show if there response is average or common.
+Once they have responded it will show if their response is average or common.
 It’s a good way of getting the general opinion of your viewers and it’s a bit of fun.

 The second type of questions is a direct question where people can give a response.
 You’ll be able to see the answers when you check who’s seen your Story (see step 9).